jkuusto/presenter/README.md

 #### Exact Source Link Pinpointing Flaw 4
 - settings.py | AUTH_PASSWORD_VALIDATORS
 #### Description of Flaw 4
 There are no requirements for password creation, allowing weak passwords to be set by users.
-For example, a user could set their password as "1".
+A user could set their password even as just "1" during registration.

 Another issue is that the app does not lock out users trying to brute force login credentials.
-A threat actor can try to login with a dictionary attack, for example.
+For example, a threat actor can use a dictionary attack to try to login as another user.
 #### How to Fix It
 To fix the weak password policy, create a validators.py file in the app with the following custom password validator:
 ```
+# validators.py
 import re
 from django.core.exceptions import ValidationError